onap/integration/docs/docs_vFW_CNF_CDS.rst

 - Automated smoke use case.
 - Include Closed Loop part of the vFW demo.
 - vFW service with Openstack VNF and Kubernetes CNF
+- On-demand healthcheck workflow of vFW

 Future development areas for CNF support:

 - Validation of Helm package and extraction of override values in time of the package onboarding.
-- Post instantiation configuration with Day 2 configuration APIs of multicloud/k8S API.
 - Synchroinzation of information about CNF between AAI and K8s.
-- Validation of status and health of CNF.
+- Coordination of the vFW Helm charts instantiation performed by cnf-adapter of SO
 - Use multicloud/k8S API v2.

-Many features from the list above are covered by the Honolulu roadmap described in `REQ-458`_.
+Many features from the list above are covered by the Honolulu roadmap described in `REQ-627`_.

 .. _ONAP Deployment Guide: https://docs.onap.org/projects/onap-oom/en/guilin/oom_quickstart_guide.html